A Dead Man Feels No Cold: Plot

 In Wayne Manor, Bruce is confronted by Alfred (Sean Pertwee) for his methods and is finally given the information of the man who killed his parents: Patrick "Matches" Malone.
 He plans on finding him and killing him, but Alfred makes him promise that, come the time, he'll let Alfred kill him.
 Selina (Camren Bicondova) later visits him and Bruce wants her to get him a gun to kill Malone.
 Fries sends a man with frozen limbs to drive a bus into Arkham so he can break through a wall in a new suit while the police are distracted.
 Gordon, Bullock (Donal Logue) and the Strike Force charge through the hallways, but Strange closes multiple gates, but Gordon slips through in enough time to reach the hospital ward.
 Fries encounters the electroshock chair room and Strange talks to him through a monitor, stating that he will give him a car so he and Nora can escape if Fries leaves a cryogenic cartridge.
 He leaves behind a cartridge and takes the keys to the car.

 Fries arrives at the hospital ward and makes Lee assist Nora and leave with him, before trapping Gordon in a closet.
 He then escapes with them to his home.
 In the basement, Nora urges Lee to realize Fries is not a bad man and feeling guilt for not stopping him earlier, Nora, unknown to Lee, changes the cartridge from Fries' gun to one of the earlier, faulty cartridges.
 Fries then finally freezes Nora, but the process unfortunately tears her apart.
 Discovering that Nora changed the cartridge, he lets Lee go and decides to commit suicide by freezing himself to death.

-His body is transferred to Arkham Asylum, and although reported as "dead", he wakes up in a room with bright white hair and blue eyes.
+Fries' body is transferred to Arkham Asylum, and although reported as "dead", he wakes up in a room with bright white hair and blue eyes.
 Strange visits him, stating the room is designed to accommodate his severe hypothermia so he can survive, otherwise he would die as any temperature above freezing will cause him to overheat.
 Strange guesses that Fries absorbed multiple doses of formula as he worked on them, and his cells underwent a change when he tried to kill himself.
 He also tells him they designed a new suit for him and that they would begin work later.
 Strange later passes a room filled with multiple corpses in tanks, including Theo Galavan, Jerome Valeska, and Fish Mooney.